 We hope you are well and looking forward to visiting Cuba again when the time is right.
 To give you as much piece of mind as possible, we are working hard with our local travel partners to continue providing you with safe and exciting travel experiences following the latest recommended guidelines.

-If you have purchased any visas with us for trips planned between March 17, 2020 and June 30, 2020, you can return your visa to us in its original condition for a refund.
+If you have purchased any visas with us for trips planned between March 17, 2020 and March 31, 2021, you can return your visa to us in its original condition for a refund.
 Include your copy of payment receipt within the envelope.
 Please note shipping fees are non-refundable and a $12 processing fee per visa will be applied.
 If you are planning to reschedule your trip, you may retain your purchased visa for your next scheduled trip to Cuba.
 For more information, please contact us by email on email@example.com or call us (800)963-2822.

 The CTS Team

 - Cuba has proactively implemented contact-tracing and testing along with COVID-19 precautionary measures recommended by the WTO.
-This has significantly decreased reported active cases of COVID-19, and is expected to continue seeing numbers of active cases decrease.